 We understand that there are always questions that come up, especially for our new families who may not be familiar with how everything works at Emmaus.
-You are always welcome to contact the school office or Mrs. Hittinger, but please take a moment to see if your questions can be quickly answered below.
+You are always welcome to contact the school office.
+Below are a few of our most frequent questions.

 APPLICATION/ACCEPTANCE: What is the procedure for APPLICATION and ACCEPTANCE?

 Generally, parents will call to set an appointment with our principal, Mrs. Hittinger.
 Once you have seen the campus, then you can call to set up a screening appointment for your child.

 When you come for the screening, you should have completed the ONLINE APPLICATION and the $50 screening fee to be paid at the time of screening, and a recent report card (if applicable).

 Once screened, a determination of acceptance is given to the parent.

 DRESS CODE ISSUES: What is the DRESS CODE on Minimum Days?